colinthedev/astro-snipcart-demo/README.md

 #### The reason for hosting this on GH pages is to be able to test/interact with Snipcarts product backend and import products from the frontend by using its fetching functionality.

-#### *Also note: Snipcart is not functional threw GH pages due to the API key not being exposed om the frontend for security reasons.
+#### *Also note: Snipcarts API key used for this is the "test" key - When switching to "live" mode you would not want to expose your key on the frontend for security reasons, instead import your "live" key in from an env varible.

 <hr>